Thinking about live streaming but don’t have a PC? Luckily, live streaming software like Streamlabs Desktop is available for macOS.

 Choose Your Streaming Software

-First, you’ll want to visit our website to download our free broadcasting and recording software, Streamlabs OBS.
+First, you’ll want to visit our website to download our free broadcasting and recording software, Streamlabs Desktop.
 While you are there, it is a good idea to log in to the dashboard.
 The Streamlabs dashboard is your command center.
 From here, you customize your alerts, browse thousands of stream overlays, customize your widgets, add chatbot commands, and much more.

 Step 1: Grant Permissions